biirrr/isef/docs/specification.md

 ---
 layout: page
-title: Latest Specification (0.1.0-alpha)
+title: Latest Specification (0.2.0-alpha)
-permalink: /specification/
+permalink: /specification/v0_2_0
+redirect_from:
+  - /specification
+  - /specification/latest
 ---

 # Status

-This page presents the latest published version of USEF, which currently is **0.1.0-alpha**.
+This page presents the latest published version of USEF, which currently is **0.2.0-alpha**.
 The specification uses [semantic versioning](https://semver.org/) to clearly signal any breaking changes.
 The specification is still in an early alpha stage and is likely to change before the initial 1.0 release.

 If you catch an error in the specification’s text, or if you want to contribute to evolving the specification, or if you write an implementation, please let us know by opening an issue or pull request at our [GitHub repository](https://github.com/biirrr/USEF).